FIWARE/tools.Md2pdf/README.md

 ```
 ### Using a custom configuration file

-If you **don't use** a readthedocs or MkDocs configuration file, you should provide a configuration file specifying the files order and the cover metadata.
+If you **don't use** a Read the Docs or MkDocs configuration file, you should provide a configuration file specifying the files order and the cover metadata.

 For example, if you have a directory like: